heilaaks/snippy/docs/source/development.rst

     # Run all tests with Docker image.
     make test-docker

+    # Run tests against all supported Python versions.
+    make test-tox

     # Run all tests.
     make test-all

     # Run lint.
     make lint

+    # Clean all generated files but do not delete SQLite database file.
+    make clean

+    # Clean only the SQLite database file.
+    make clean-db

     # Clean all generated files and empty the SQLite database file.
     make clean-all